Tackling Youth Crime

 The Plan sits within the National Policy Framework for children and young people and it will also form part of the National Anti-Crime Strategy being developed under the proposed White Paper on Crime.
 Implementation of the Action Plan is overseen by a multi-agency steering group chaired by the Director of IYJS, Michelle Shannon.

-The Youth Crime Policy and Programmes Division in the Irish Youth Justice Service delivers the Department of Justice and Equality led elements of ‘Tackling Youth Crime’, a Youth Justice Action Plan 2014-2018’.
+The Youth Crime Policy and Programmes Division in the Irish Youth Justice Service delivers the Department of Justice led elements of ‘Tackling Youth Crime’, a Youth Justice Action Plan 2014-2018’.
 The Division has responsibility for both the funding and the development of community programmes aimed at reducing youth crime.
 The community projects provide direct support to front-line Gardaí and Probation Officers dealing with young people in trouble with the law.

 Community projects include: